21 July 2021

 Whatever your decision, paying yourself as a director requires some careful planning.
 Every situation is different, and it will change as your company develops, so it’s best to get expert advice whenever possible.

-You absolutely can manage your startup finances alone, but I’m guessing you didn’t get into business to manage bookkeeping, admin, and HMRC compliance standards, right?
+You absolutely can manage your finances alone when you start a business, but I’m guessing you didn’t get into business to manage bookkeeping, admin, and HMRC compliance standards, right?
 Lucky for you, we did.

 By teaming up with a progressive and engaged cloud-based accountant, you’ll have more time to work on your business, rather than in it, and a roadmap to financial success that you can feel confident about.